ESIPFed/science-on-schema.org/guides/Issue27-UpdatesForDatasetVariables.md

 }
 ```

 These first two levels of property value description will support dataset discovery scenarios.
-A more complete description of the property value would be useful to support evaluation of a dataset for fitness for an intended use.
-Such a description should include a name, description and propertyID, with additional information.
-Here are the other properties of PropertyValue defined by schema.org:
+A more complete description of the property value would be useful to support evaluation of a dataset for an intended use.
+Such a description should include a name, description and propertyID, with additional information using the other properties of PropertyValue defined by schema.org:
 - [unitText](https://schema.org/unitText).
 A string that identifies a unit of measurement that applies to all values for this variable.
 - [unitCode](https://schema.org/unitCode).
 Value is expected to be TEXT or URL.
 We recommend providing an HTTP URI that identifies a unit of measure from a vocabulary accessible on the web.
 - [minValue](https://schema.org/minValue).
 If the value for the variable is numeric, this is the minimum value that occurs in the dataset.
 Not useful for other value types.